 Taking the local bus from Pokhara Lakeside, it’s only an hour’s drive to Ghattchhina, where the bus terminates.
 From that point, we begin our ascent on foot, following the path by a beautiful river with crystal clear water.
 We all agree that we don’t want to delay reaching our first stop, but we shake hands to return for a river swim at the end of the week on our way back.

 We continue going up through stunning countryside to picturesque Barang village until we reach Makanpur about an hour and a half later.
-We find the perfect home-stay for our two nights in the village; cosy, clean and affordable, with friendly hosts that give us a warm welcome and provide a very tasty dal bhat (Nepal’s national dish) and local raksi (rice wine).
+We find the perfect homestay for our two nights in the village; cozy, clean, and affordable, with friendly hosts that give us a warm welcome and provide a very tasty dal Bhat (Nepal’s national dish) and local raksi (rice wine).

 Massif view of Machhapuchre “Fish Tail”.

 Early in the morning, the clouds from the night before have already cleared and reward us with sensational Himalayan views of Dhaulagiri, Manaslu, Machhapuchhare and the five peaks of Annapurna.